Barachia/SpeechAPIDemo/README.md

 - activemq-client 5.15.8
 - HMIMiddleware (local) (https://github.com/ArticulatedSocialAgentsPlatform/HmiCore/tree/master/HmiMiddlewareAbstractionLayer)

-Make sure you have an AMQ server running.
+Make sure you have an AMQ server running (http://activemq.apache.org/).
 Properties for AMQ changes can be made in the middleware.properties file.

 ---
 JAVA application demonstrating the use of the net-speech-api for kaldigstserver.